The Musical of Musicals (The Musical!)

 The Musical of Musicals (The Musical!) is a musical by Joanne Bogart and Eric Rockwell.
-It is structured into five acts, each of which is a short musical parodying (and paying homage to) the style of an American or British musical theatre composer or composer/lyricist team, all dealing with roughly the same classic melodrama plot: "I can't pay the rent!"
+It has five acts, each of which is a short musical parodying (and paying homage to) the style of an American or British musical theater composer or composer/lyricist team, all dealing with roughly the same classic melodrama plot: "I can't pay the rent!"

 The musical premiered off-Broadway in 2003 at the York Theatre.
 It again played off-Broadway in 2005 at the Dodger Stages V with the same cast.
-It also had a production on London's West End, in Australia (Canberra - 2009 and Feb 2010) as well as numerous productions in U.S. regional theatres and in Canada.
+It also had a production on London's West End, in Australia (Canberra - 2009 and February 2010) as well as numerous productions in U.S. regional theaters and in Canada.

 Roles

-Each musical features four players who reprise similar archetypal melodrama roles in each.
+Each musical features four players who reprise similar archetypal melodramatic roles in each.